MARY WHITE MBE

 His own career began as a chorister at Gloucester Cathedral.
 At the age of 17 in 1947 he was appointed assistant organist adviser, and over the next seven years his initial contact with the Three Choirs Festival gave him both experience in choral and orchestral work and contact with such luminaries as Finzi, Howells and Vaughan Williams.

-Following prestigious appointments working with leading choral societies in Torquay and Leeds in company with many distinguished conductors including Bernstein, Giulini and Richter his career expanded into orchestral conducting.
+Following prestigious appointments working with leading choral societies in Torquay and Leeds with many distinguished conductors including Bernstein, Giulini and Richter, his career expanded into orchestral conducting.
 He has conducted many of the country’s leading orchestras especially the BBC Philharmonic and the Royal Liverpool Philharmonic.
 He later returned to Three Choirs territory when in 1975 he was appointed organist and master of the choristers at Worcester Cathedral.
 His leadership thereafter of the Worcester Festival Society and Worcester Three Choirs Festival enabled him to promote the music of his hero, Edward Elgar.